-We are excited about the start of the school year at the new Harding middle school.
-There will be many new aspects to the middle school, and we want to give you a clear but brief glimpse of what to expect in the coming year.
+We are excited about the start of a new school year at Harding middle school.
 It’s going to be great!
+To help you understand what middle school looks like, we’ve included a brief snapshot below.
 If you have any further questions, please contact Dr. Scott Frizzell, middle school principal.

 > Why Middle School

 Specifically, middle school is a very important time for the development of a student’s faith.
 At this age, many are asking questions as they develop their personal relationship with God.
 As teenagers begin this important spiritual maturation process, Harding middle school can guide them, helping them to see their school subjects, personal interactions, and community involvement through the lens of their spiritual walk with Christ.
 Through Bible classes, chapel offerings, an exciting character formation rotation class, and the presence of Godly examples from our faculty and staff, Harding middle school can be an additional support in aiding these young teenagers at a pivotal moment in their development.

 Additionally, we will take time on sporadic Fridays throughout the year to host contests among the Houses based on school spirit, academics, athletics, or creative thinking.
 The purpose of Houses and Friday Fundays is to build camaraderie, teach valuable life lessons, practice interpersonal and group work skills, and create a fun environment of friendly competition.